 Tee’ing up for January

-It may seem like a long way off, but for us, January is just around the corner.
-Over the summer and early fall, we have been busy working with our partners to develop background materials, factsheets and policy language to help support important legislative bills addressing plastic pollution and the recycling crisis precipitated by the China National Sword.
+We are excited that the legislative session is starting soon – January 14.
+Over the summer and fall, we have been busy working with our partners to develop background materials, factsheets and policy language to help support important legislative bills addressing plastic pollution and the recycling crisis precipitated by the China National Sword.

 Building off of the amazing number of local ordinances addressing single-use plastics, it is time to take a big step and tee up for a statewide plastic bag bill (see below).
 This sense of timing was reinforced by the recent announcement that Kroger, the parent company of Fred Meyer, QFC and other major grocers across the US, that they are phasing out carry-home plastic bags.